carlos-osorio-developer/asercon/README.md

 ## Description

-This project has 4 main functionalities: A fixed navbar, a lightbox for images a slider and information tabs.
+This project has 5 main functionalities: A fixed navbar, a lightbox for images a slider, information tabs and parallax images.

 It is based on HTML, CSS (preprocessed with Less) and Javascript.